alexanian/socratic-form-microscopy/_posts/2017-07-23-book-review-shattered.md

 <p class="caption pre-post-meta">
 [10 minute read]
+Foreword: November 8<sup>th</sup> was one of the worst nights of my life, in a way that might have bled through – just a bit, mind you – into this review.
+My position will probably mellow as the memories of my fear and disappointment fade.
 </p>

-<em>Foreword: November 8<sup>th</sup> was one of the worst nights of my life, in a way that might have bled through – just a bit, mind you – into this review.
-My position will probably mellow as the memories of my fear and disappointment fade. </em>

 My latest non-fiction read was <em>Shattered: Inside Hillary Clinton's Doomed Campaign</em>.
 In addition to making me consider a career in political consultancy, it gave me a welcome insight into some of the <em>fascinating</em> choices the Clinton campaign made during the election.